cymatiste/botinthewoods/README.md

 - cmd > node test.js
 (test.js can be edited to change the number of frames outputted.
 Will eventually expose a bunch more options in here and make them command line parameters as well.)

-To generate and tweet one every half hour (plus however long it takes to build the thing)
+To generate and tweet one every half hour (plus however long it takes to render the GIF)
 - cmd > node bot.js

 All the actual work is done in js/ForestGenerator.js.
 Again, this will get broken up eventually into useful subfiles.